Reflecting Upon Irreducible Mind

 That

-is not relevant if we're talking about the correct or incorrect nature of
+is not relevant if we're talking about the correct or incorrect nature

-that theory.
+of that theory.

 Discussing

-how a theory came to be is, IMO, more often than not, highly relevant to evaluating
+how a theory came to be is, IMO, more often than not, highly relevant to

-material for this in the book.
+present preliminary material for this in the book.
 On page 29, we read: As

 indicated by an 1897 letter to Schiller (Perry, 1935, vol. 2, pp. 133-134),